autonity/autonity/autonity/solidity/docs/index.md

 function claimRewards() external virtual returns (uint256 _atnRewards, uint256 _ntnRewards)
 ```

-Used by beneficiary to claim all rewards which is entitled from bonding
+Used by beneficiary to claim all rewards which is entitled from bonding.

 _Rewards from some cancelled contracts are stored in atnRewards and ntnRewards mapping.
 All rewards from
 contracts that are still entitled to the beneficiary need to be calculated._